What is 0.65148 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 65148 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 65148 are: 1 2 3 4 6 12 61 89 122 178 183 244 267 356 366 534 732 1068 5429 10858 16287 21716 32574 65148